Adult support and palliative care team

 Bc.
 Barbora Šašková, social worker

-She graduated in Social Pathology and Prevention at the Silesian University in Opava, and subsequently obtained a certificate to practice the medical profession without professional supervision in the field of health and social work.
+She studied Social Pathology and Prevention at the University of Silesia in Opava, then obtained a certificate to practice the medical profession without professional supervision in the field of health and social worker.
 She completed an intensive ELNEC training course.
-She also studied in the field of palliative care - courses Steps to good communication (Basic, Advanced), Steps to legal certainty and Research in palliative care.
-She has been working in the Consular Team of Supportive and Palliative Care for Adult Patients at the University Hospital in Motol as a health and social worker since June 2019.
+She was further educated in the field of palliative care - courses Steps to good communication (Basic, Advanced), Steps to legal certainty and Research in palliative care.
+Since June 2019, she has been working as a health and social worker in the Advisory Team of Supportive and Palliative Care for Adult Patients of the University Hospital in Motola.

 Kateřina Petříčková - coordinator

-After passing the school-leaving examination at the humanities grammar school, she gained knowledge at the JABOK High School in the field of social pedagogy and theology.
-She has experience in the job position of assistance officer in material need from the Office of the City District of Prague 14 and in the Center for Comprehensive Assistance at the DMO.
-In this center, as a social worker, she helped solve current user problems in the form of social work with individuals and groups.
-She completed a certified course in Communication and Communication Skills, Emotional Intelligence, etc. She also worked as a teacher of primary prevention of social pathological phenomena.
-He gained education and experience in the field of palliative care within the courses Steps to Good Communication (Basic, Advanced), Steps to Legal Security in Palliative Care and the Course of Palliative Care in Hospital.
+After passing the matriculation exam at the humanities gymnasium, she acquired knowledge at the JABOK High School in the field of social pedagogy and theology.
+She has experience from the position of financial aid officer at the Office of the Prague 14 Municipal District and at the Comprehensive Assistance Center at DMO.
+In this center, in the position of a social worker, she helped solve the current problems of users in the form of social work with individuals and groups.
+She completed a certified course in Communication and communication skills, Emotional intelligence, etc. She also worked as a lecturer in the primary prevention of socially pathological phenomena.
+She gained her education and experience in the field of palliative care as part of the courses Steps to good communication (Basic, Advanced), Steps to legal certainty in palliative care, Palliative care in a hospital course and an intensive ELNEC training course.

 Mgr.
 Filip Gärtner - chaplain

-He studied Evangelical Theology at the Evangelical Theological Faculty of Charles University in Prague, during his studies he worked as a social worker at the Asylum House for Families with Children in Prague 9 (SKP HOPO).
-Subsequently, he founded a chaplain's service here and provides spiritual care to families, focusing on the Roma ethnic group.
-He also worked as a therapist and supervisor at the Maják low-threshold youth facility in Prague 2.
-He is a clergyman of the Evangelical Methodist Church and is interested in pastoral accompaniment, psychotherapy, inner prayer, liturgy, interfaith dialogue and the introduction of supervision in the church.
-He completed self-experiential training in psychoanalytic psychotherapy (500 hours + 200 hours of theory, IAPSA).
-At FN Motol, he works as a hospital clergyman in the spiritual care team and has been working as a chaplain in the Counseling team of support and palliative care for adult patients since September 2021.
-He accompanies patients and their families in their life story, based on their beliefs in spiritual support.
-It supports patients in the borderline experience of a serious illness and helps them to discover and consolidate life values and find meaning in life.
+He studied evangelical theology at the Evangelical Theological Faculty of Charles University in Prague, during his studies he worked as a social worker in the Asylum House for Families with Children in Prague 9 (SKP HOPO), he also worked with a group of abused women, completed courses in the management of non-profit organizations and fundraising.
+Subsequently, he established a chaplaincy service here and provides spiritual care to families, focusing on the Roma ethnic group.
+He also worked as a therapist and supervisor in the low-threshold youth facility Maják in Prague 2.
+He is a clergyman of the Methodist Evangelical Church and is interested in pastoral accompaniment, psychotherapy, inner prayer, liturgy, interreligious dialogue and the introduction of supervision into the church.
+He completed self-experience training in psychoanalytic psychotherapy (500 hours + 200 hours of theory, IAPSA).
+At FN Motol, he works as a hospital chaplain in the spiritual care team, and in the Consular Support and Palliative Care Team for adult patients, he has been working as a chaplain since September 2021.
+He accompanies patients and their families in their life stories, providing spiritual support based on their beliefs.
+It supports patients in the borderline experience of a serious illness and helps them discover and consolidate life values and find the meaning of life.

 Recording from an online conference